Old Pulteney Whisky

 The Old Pulteney whisky aroma has a sweet and caressing aroma on the nose.
 The distinctive shape of the stills contributed to the 12 YO whisky’s flavor.

 Old Pulteney Whisky Still

 One of the myths about the Old Pulteney distillery is that the whisky was still taller than the still house.
 The tall still neck is because the distillery’s owner cut off part of the still neck and then reshaped the neck to fit within the distillery.
 The reshaped channel of the still also contributed to the unique shape of the Old Pulteney bottle.

 Curious to know the price point?
 The whisky is available at many spirits shops.
-I sourced my current bottle of Old Pulteney 12 YO whisky from Total Wines and More for around $48 for a 750 ml size bottle.
+I sourced my current Old Pulteney 12 YO whisky bottle from Total Wines and More for around $48 for a 750 ml bottle.
 I had a great time discovering the different aromas and flavors embedded in the whisky.

 Whisky Tasting Notes

 Color: Rich honey or deep amber with a slight pinkish hue

 Nose/Aroma: Vanilla, honey, butterscotch, slightly salt, bourbon, and oak